 How long will it take to recover from a shinbone fracture?

 Most tibial shaft fractures take 4 to 6 months to heal completely.
-Some take even longer, especially if the fracture was open or broken into several pieces or if the patients uses tobacco products.
+Some take even longer, especially if the fracture was open or broken into several pieces or if the patient uses tobacco products.

 Many providers encourage leg motion early in the recovery period.
 It is very important to follow your doctor's instructions for putting weight on your injured leg to avoid problems.